 Each Gastroenterology-Hepatology fellow has a one-half day per week continuity clinic experience at an affiliated site with responsibility for the outpatient management of a group of assigned patients for the duration of the fellowship.
 Nighttime and weekend call is shared among all fellows.

 Didactic sessions covering broad topics in gastroenterology and hepatology are centralized at UConn Health.
-These sessions occur weekly and include conferences such as Gastroenterology-Hepatology Grand Rounds, journal club, board review, morbidity and mortality conferences, pathology review and radiology review.
-The program participates in the American Gastroenterological Association’s Gastroenterology Training Examination annually.
+These sessions occur weekly and include conferences such as Gastroenterology-Hepatology Grand Rounds, journal club, GI board review, morbidity and mortality conference, nutrition conference, pathology review and radiology review.
+Fellows in the program participate in the American Gastroenterological Association’s Gastroenterology Training Examination annually.

 The Gastroenterology-Hepatology Fellowship Program at the UConn School of Medicine is committed to educating board eligible/certified internists in the clinical diagnosis and management of patients with gastrointestinal, pancreaticobiliary and liver diseases in an environment of exemplary patient-centered care and safety, public service and scholarship.
 The program values each fellow's chosen career path and is committed to providing the training necessary so they may achieve their goals.

 Our program's aims are: